FeudalDiana/Portfolio/index.md

 A medieval roleplay game centered around combat and resource management.
 During my time on the project, I led the development team, overseeing the game's direction and introducing new features.

 **Notable contributions include:**
-- Horse riding system for map traversal
+- Horse riding system for map traversal;
-- Group based capture-point systemwhere players battle for control of castles and villages.
+- Group based capture-point systemwhere players battle for control of castles and villages;
-- Mini-map system to help players find their way around the map and find their friends.
+- Mini-map system to help players find their way around the map and find their friends;
 - Full rework of the sword combat system, prioritizing exploit prevention and latency reduction to improve accessibility for players in different regions.

 <div style="display: flex; gap: 1em; justify-content: center; margin-bottom: 1em; flex-wrap: wrap">